Empower Security – Are Your Finances Safer Than a Bank?

-It's safer for you to look at your bank account information through Personal Capital than it is to log into online banking, Fritz Robbins, Personal Capital's CTO
+It's safer for you to look at your bank account information through Empower than it is to log into online banking, Fritz Robbins, Empower's CTO

 Robbins is an expert coder and knows architecture and security.
 He recently spoke with me about online financial security, how personal finance software makers protect consumers, and steps you can take to reduce the chances that your information will be compromised.

 One of the first things to consider is what your personal finance software does on your behalf.
 Some applications, like Empower, just allow you to look at your accounts and analyze your financial situation.

 “We manage security to some degree by eliminating the types of things you can do in our application,” Robbins says.
 “Even if someone's Empower account is compromised, the hacker can't go and move money out of these accounts.”

 Pay attention to the types of activities your personal finance software engages in.
 Programs that allow you to manage your money might offer a bigger risk than applications that simply provide you with information about your various accounts.

 Another layer of security relates to how your passwords are managed when a personal finance software application uses them to pull information from credit cards, bank, and investment accounts.
 “We never send information to the user's browser,” explains Robbins.
 “That's big protection for banking passwords.
 Even if your own computer is compromised, the banking passwords aren't going to be exposed.”